 For the purposes of this program, research is broadly defined as a two-step inquiry that includes the identification of a subject, problem or question related to a specific discipline or field of inquiry; and an investigation of the identified subject, problem or question using methods appropriate to that discipline or field of inquiry.
-Effective proposals describe both steps in this process such that a reviewer readily understands the scholarly value of completing the research.
+Effective proposals describe both steps in this process such that reviewers from across disciplines readily understand the scholarly value

-The CRC serves as the peer review body for this competition.
-CRC members recognize that accepted models of research differ across and within academic disciplines and fields, including interdisciplinary models.
+The FRC serves as the peer review body for this competition.
+FRC members recognize that accepted models of research differ across and within academic disciplines and fields, including interdisciplinary models.
 The proposed research must be disciplinary or field specific and the research design and methodology must be related to a specific discipline or field.

 These guidelines are designed to provide a consistent process leading to fair award decisions.
-The CRC welcomes proposals that include the nature of the problem to be studied, some background to the project, a specific work plan and expected project outcomes.
-Proposals should enable CRC members and others to appreciate the value of completing the research using the proposed research methodology.
+The FRC welcomes proposals that include the nature of the problem to be studied, background to the project, methods used to collect evidence, a specific work plan and expected project outcomes.
+Proposals should enable FRC members and others to appreciate the value of completing the research using the proposed research methodology.